joepickrell/phenotypes/README.md

 ##Usage

-If you have a test genome, the score of the individual can be determined by simply adding up the effect sizes for all sites where the individual has the alternate allele (being sure to choose only one each of the SNPs that are in linkage disequilibrium).
+If you have a test genome, the score of the individual can be determined by simply adding up the effect sizes for all sites where the individual is either heterozygous or homozygous for the alternate allele (being sure to choose only one each of the SNPs that are in linkage disequilibrium).

 This is only meaningful in comparison with the population average, which can be obtained by summing the effect sizes times the allele frequencies in the relevant population for all alternate alleles (being sure to only include the same SNPs as used for the test genome).

+That is, if the units are standard deviations and the individual has a score of 2 compared to a population average of 1 (assuming the population--EUR, AFR, AMR, or ASN--is the population from which the individual is drawn), then the individual is predicted to be 1 s.d. above the mean.
+This can be converted to more natural units (e.g. cm for height) if the population mean and standard deviation are known.

+If the units are log-odds, this would mean that the individual's odds ratio to have the trait is 2.71 (e^1).
+Note that moving this to the probability scale requires knowning the population prevalence of the trait.